alirazasaleem-1/AI-Engineering-Projects/02-Intermediate/01-AI-Text-Summarizer/README.md

 **Completed ✅**

-The project demonstrates the fundamentals of building an LLM-powered Python application that accepts text or file input, generates controlled summaries using Gemini, handles common errors, protects API credentials, and records useful non-sensitive metadata..
+The project demonstrates the fundamentals of building an LLM-powered Python application that accepts text or file input, generates controlled summaries using Gemini, handles common errors, protects API credentials, and records useful non-sensitive metadata...